 Under Director Ness’ leadership, ITD began an employee-driven innovation program in 2014.
-Since that time, the department has implemented more than 660 innovations, saved $5 million, created 230 customer-service improvements, and saved more than 160,000 contractor and employee hours.
+Since that time, the department has implemented more than 1,000 innovations, saved nearly $9 million, created nearly 600 customer-service improvements, and saved 207,000 contractor and employee hours.
 The department was recognized in 2016 by the Idaho Technology Council as a finalist for Innovative Company of the Year.

 Director Ness earned a Bachelor of Science degree in Civil Engineering from Tri-State University and a Master’s degree in Public Administration from Western Michigan University.
 He is a licensed professional engineer in Michigan and Idaho.
 Before becoming director at ITD, he worked for 30 years at the Michigan Department of Transportation (MDOT), holding a variety of positions in research, operations, aeronautics, construction, and project development.
 Director Ness ended his career with MDOT as the North Region Administrator/Engineer.

 Scott Stokes, a 25-year Idaho Transportation Department veteran, became chief deputy in 2007 after a long tenure as district engineer in northern Idaho.
 As chief deputy, Mr. Stokes oversees the divisions of Aeronautics, Motor Vehicles, and Transportation Performance and has primary responsibility for much of the department’s daily operations.